Zhomb/Splatnet2_RPC_CSharp/README.md

 - Without internet the program will say incorrect cookie no matter what even when cookie is correct
 - Any other errors please create an issue on this repository.

+## Credits
+Thanks to Lachee for the C# RPC wrapper

 ## Thanks
 Thanks to @Valerokai for inspiration of a RPC!
 Thanks to @frozenpandaman for mitmproxy instructions and more inspiration!